What essentials you need to pack for Cuba

 Always have tissues, wet wipes, soap and antibacterial on you when you are out exploring the city.
 Most restrooms will not provide soap or toilet paper.
 Also, most toilets won't have a toilet seat (even private homes and hotels) so be prepared to squat.
 It is really odd and I have no idea where all of Cuba's toilet seats went.
 If anyone knows, let me know.

-We normally bring a medicine bag with us, because it is no fun being sick n a foreign country without familiar medicines.
+We normally bring a medicine bag with us, because it is no fun being sick in a foreign country without familiar medicines.
 Once you get out of the larger cities in Cuba pharmacies can be harder to find and may have limited hours or supplies.
 We can usually cure all of our travel ailments with these medicines.
 Read our detailed article about what medicine we bring with us on all of our trips in the link below.

 I hope that our list was helpful to you and gives you an idea of extra things needed to pack in your bag on the way to Cuba.
 Happy Travels!
+See our list of medicines here.

 Fancy Pharmacy in Havana